hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 * `skip_child_token` - (Optional) Set this to `true` to disable creation of an intermediate ephemeral Vault token for Terraform to use.
-This is strongly discouraged in most cases and environments because it can result in the provided Vault token being exposed by Terraform's output when `TF_LOG` is set to `debug`.
+Enabling this is strongly discouraged since it increases the potential for a renewable Vault token being exposed in clear text.
   Only change this setting when the provided token cannot be permitted to create child tokens and there is no risk of exposure from the output of Terraform.
 May be set via the `TERRAFORM_VAULT_SKIP_CHILD_TOKEN` environment